Mintbase/minsta-contract/README.md

-near-blank-project
+Minsta Proxy Contract
 ==================

-This app was initialized with [create-near-app]
+This app was initialized with [create-near-app].

+This contract needs to be added as a minter to an already deployed Mintbase contract.

 Quick Start